andrew henderson menu

 Point System

-The point system scores an individual based on age, qualification, duration of stay in Malaysia, familiarity with the Malaysian Institute, investment value, work experience, and proficiency in Bahasa Malaysia.
+The point system scores an individual based on age, qualification, duration of stay in Malaysia, work experience and proficiency in the Malaysian language, among other criteria.
+Those who score at least 65 marks are eligible to apply for the Entry Permit.

 Malaysian My Second Home (MM2H) Program